jmdeldin/deld.in/projects/nlp-spam.md

   files to disk.
 - All of the evaluation scripts work with serialized data samples for speed.
+- I wrote a few scripts that enabled me to inspect the state of my serialized models and training data, enabling easier debugging.

 ### What did I learn from the project?